 In 2015 Candlestar launched Photo London, a major international photography fair.
 Each May, Photo London brings up to 100 of the world’s leading photography galleries to Somerset House while delivering a critically acclaimed Public Programme of talks, commissioned installations and exhibitions.
 Attracting almost 40 thousand visitors annually, Photo London has established itself as an unmissable date in the cultural calendar.

-Fariba Farshad is co-Founder with Michael Benson of Candlestar, a company that specialises in the creation and development of major new international cultural initiatives including the Condé Nast College, and the Prix Pictet.
+Fariba Farshad is co-Founder with Michael Benson of Candlestar, a company that specialises in the creation and development of major new international cultural initiatives including Condé Nast College of Fashion and the Prix Pictet, the global photography prize.
 In 2015, Candlestar inaugurated the first edition of Photo London and in five years, the Fair has established itself as a key event in the international art world calendar.